safderareepattamannil/colorcoder/_data/blog/2021-02-09-build-a-hacker-news-clone-in-react-part-1-introduction-to-the-world-of-react.md

 # Project Setup

 We will be using **Create React App** (CRA), CRA is an environment used for learning React but can be easily used for simple to medium scale React applications as well.
 It allows us to use the latest JavaScript features and does all your building for you.
 This means you can sit back, relax and focus on the fun part of coding instead of spending time on setup.
-CRA uses Babel and Webpack to build your app but more on that later (this is called a tool chain).
+CRA uses Babel and Webpack to build your app but more on that later (this is called a toolchain).

 1. The first thing you will need to do is to install Node.
 You can check if you have Node installed by opening a terminal and running `npm --version`.

 If it returns a version number(at the time of writing I got 6.14.11) means that you have Node installed.
 If you do not have Node installed you can download it directly from [nodejs.org](https://nodejs.org/en/).
 Once you have run through the installation, you can run the terminal command to ensure it has been set up correctly.

 2. Once Node is installed, it will come with npm.
-Npm is a package manager for Javascript and allows us to use third party packages and libraries in our applications.
-You'll be using this al ot so if you have the time you should skim the [npm documentation](https://docs.npmjs.com/getting-started), this will help you in the current and future projects.
+Npm is a package manager for Javascript and allows us to use third-party packages and libraries in our applications.
+You'll be using this alot so if you have the time you should skim the [npm documentation](https://docs.npmjs.com/getting-started), this will help you in the current and future projects.
 Now we start our project setup.
 3. Open a terminal and cd into a folder you would like to set up your project in then run the following commands.
 What this will do use npx which from npm to install the CRA dependencies from the npm registry into a folder called hackernews.
 Then npm start will spin up a local server on port 3000 which has live reload so any changes you make in the code will be reflected here.

 ```shell